JokerQyou/ModderZ/README.md

 * On macOS, get [Homebrew](https://brew.sh/) and run `brew install wxPython`.
 * On Linux, I'm sure you'll find the way by yourself. :P

-After installing wxPython, run `pip install -r requirements` to install other required Python packages.
+After installing wxPython, run `pip install -r requirements.txt` to install other required Python packages.

 # Usage
 GUI is not usable at this time.
 You can run an instance in terminal: